turbot/steampipe-plugin-gcp/docs/tables/gcp_sql_database_instance.md

 # Table: gcp_sql_database_instance

 Cloud SQL instance is a database running in the cloud.
-Its use to store, replicate, and protect databases.
-It can be configure the instance's behavior, such as when and where the data will be replicated, or when it is acceptable to perform database maintenance.
+It is used to store, replicate, and protect databases.

 ## Examples